Join our community for news, tips, and insights. Sign up for our Monthly Newsletter

 Employer Obligations and Compliance

-To comply with Service Canada’s regulations, it is your responsibility as an employer to issue ROEs correctly and on time.
-Like most payroll chores, however, consistently meeting your Record of Employment obligations can mean taking time away from more lucrative pursuits.
+To follow Service Canada rules, you must issue ROEs correctly and on time.
+Like most payroll tasks, meeting your Record of Employment obligations can take time away from more profitable work.

 • Accuracy: Employers must ensure all information on the ROE is accurate and complete.